brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 parameters are not constant expressions - even in `constexpr`{:.language-cpp}
 or `consteval`{:.language-cpp} functions.

 But if the `param` case is ill-formed, why does the `local` case work?
-The unsatisfying answer is that... there just isn't any rule in [\[expr.const\]](http://eel.is/c++draft/expr.const#4) that we're violating.
+An unsatisfying answer is that... there just isn't any rule in [\[expr.const\]](http://eel.is/c++draft/expr.const#4) that we're violating.
 There's no lvalue-to-rvalue conversion (we're not reading through the reference in any way yet) and we're not referring to a reference (that's the previous rule we ran afoul of).
+But the reason we violate the reference rule is due to the underlying principle that the constant evaluator has to reject all undefined behavior (UB is a compile error during constant evaluation!) and so the compiler has to check that all references are valid.
+With the `param` case, the compiler cannot know whether the reference is valid, so it must reject.
+With the `local` case, the compiler can see for sure that a reference to `local` would be a valid reference, so it's happy.

 Notably, the rule we're violating is only about _references_.
 We can't write a function that takes an array by value, so let's use the next-best thing: